Important

 Retiring the competition

-You can release the machines (swap out) when your competition is done.
-This action does not affect any of the competition's software or logs.
+You must manually release the machines (swap out) when your competition is done.

 Destroy

 When you are completely done with your competition, click the "Destroy" button.
-This will remove all the experiments and teams.
+This will remove the teams.
 It is important to clean up your competitions when you don't need them anymore to preserve DETERLab's resources.